News Coverage · May 2026

 Your 5-step protection plan

 1. Schedule a professional tick barrier spray now.
 Late May to early June is the optimal window — it kills active nymphs before they reach hosts.
-A second application in mid-August covers the fall adult activity peak.
+Then keep the barrier live: applications run roughly monthly through September, five across the season, because one treatment’s residual lasts weeks rather than months and wildlife keeps walking fresh ticks in from the woodline all summer.
+A spring-and-fall pair would leave the May-July nymph peak open in between.

 2. Modify the high-risk zones in your yard.
 Rake out leaf litter from garden beds, clear brush along fence lines, and install a 3-foot gravel or wood-chip buffer between any lawn and adjacent forest/conservation area.
 Mow grass short.